evagabriela/WDI/curriculum/week-01/01-internet-fundamentals/README.md

     becomes

-I know your DNS name (google.com) but need to lookup your IP address
+I know your DNS name (google.com) but need to lookup your IP address.

-Domain Name Service is in charge of mapping domains to IPs
+Domain Name Service is in charge of mapping domains to IPs.

 Example: `mail.google.com`